aleen42/PersonalWiki/post/kaleidoscope/kaleidoscope.md

 <p align="center"><img src="./preview.png" alt="kaleidoscope" /></p>
 <p align="center"><strong>Figure 1</strong> A simple preview of kaleidoscopes</p>

-In Chinese, we will name kaleidoscopes as "萬花筒", which is a toy showing colorful shapes of thousands of flowers.
+In Chinese, we will name kaleidoscopes as "萬花筒", which is a toy showing colourful shapes of thousands of flowers.
 Today, inspired by the project, [spring loaders](https://github.com/claudiocalautti/spring-loaders), I have tried myself to create a similar component with CSS and SVG, rather than Canvas.
-As the Figure 1 shown, that's my **kaleidoscope**.
+As Figure 1 shown, that's my **kaleidoscope**.

 ### 1. Introduction